 Don't try to do this yourself.

 Get some help understanding this.
-I can't recommend enough, find a good tax person to help you with your taxes.
+I can't recommend enough, find a good tax expert to help you with your taxes.
 They'll save you a lot more than what you'll pay them.
 Sit down with them to get an idea what you need to do to prepare for tax season.

 Step 2: Educate yourself

 Even if you're not at the point where you understand taxes, it doesn't mean you can't be.

 Try and get a good understanding of how taxes work for independent contractors.
 You can start with our Tax Guide.
 It's a complete guide with a series of in depth articles on just about everything you could ask about taxes when you contract with food delivery companies.